zjnolen/PopGLen/config/README.md

 All your raw data will be pointed to in `units.tsv`.

-Each sample must have five columns filled in the units sheet.
-The columns are tab separated:
+Each row will contain a sample 'unit', this is a unique combination of a sample, sequencing run, and library.
+As such, these columns, as well as a fourth for the sequencing platform are required:

 - `sample` - The sample name, same as in `samples.tsv`.
 - `unit` - This describes the sequencing platform unit.
 The expected format is